nlharri/gfx-flames/README.md

 I really like various graphical effects used in demos created for the demoscene events.
 In this project I implemented a well-known effect called fire or flames.

 ## What are the features?
 You will see a fire animation in the web browser.
-When you move the mouse pointer over the effect, it will change the flames real in the animation.
+When you move the mouse pointer over the effect, it will change the flames in the animation.

 ## What are Future Plans for this Project?
 * Additional, more sophisticated and realistic color calculations